Marte’s 3-run HR in 8th lifts Marlins to 4-1 win vs Giants

 DeSclafani allowed four hits and struck out four in six innings.
 He has yielded two runs in his three starts this season.

 Castano was lifted for a pinch-hitter in the fifth.
 The left-hander permitted one run, three hits and two walks in his season debut.
+Although he left without striking out a batter, Castano induced 10 groundball outs.

+“They’re a tough lineup, very competitive.
+Anything close, they weren’t really swinging at,” Castano said.
+“It was so great to get back out there.
+So excited to be back on the mound, get that rhythm going.
+I started to feel better as the game went on.”

 TRAINER’S ROOM

-Giants: RHP Johnny Cueto (right lat strain) is expected to miss at least two starts, according to manager Gabe Kapler.
+Giants: RHP Johnny Cueto (right lat strain) is expected to miss at least two starts, Kapler said.
 RHP Camilo Doval was promoted from minor league camp to replace Cueto.

 Marlins: RHP Elieser Hernandez (right biceps inflammation) and RHP Sixto Sanchez (mild right shoulder inflammation) are progressing with their throwing programs.